noncomputable/AgentMaps/docs/tutorials/quickstart.md

 ```

 Once we load our HTML document, the simulation should begin and we can watch our agents move around the neighborhood.

-For all the features of Agentmaps, look through the more detailed documentation discussed in the next section.